 \begin{app} Let $M$ be a compact irreducible 3-manifold and $G$ (a subgroup of) the fundamental group of $M$.
 By applying Theorem \ref{thm:MO} to the action of $G$ on the Bass-Serre tree associated to the JSJ-decomposition of $M$, it is proved in \cite{MinasyanOsin} that three exclusive cases may happen: $G$ is acylindrically hyperbolic; or $G$ is virtually polycyclic; or $G$ contains an infinite cyclic normal subgroup $Z$ such that $G/Z$ is acylindrically hyperbolic. \end{app}

-\begin{app} Let $\Gamma$ be simplicial graph with at least two vertices and $\mathcal{G}$ a collection of non trivial groups indexed by $V(\Gamma)$.
+\begin{app} Let $\Gamma$ be simplicial graph with at least two vertices and $\mathcal{G}$ a collection of non-trivial groups indexed by $V(\Gamma)$.
 To any vertex of $\Gamma$ corresponds a natural decomposition of the graph product $\Gamma \mathcal{G}$ as an amalgamated product.
 By applying Theorem \ref{thm:MO} to the collection of actions of $\Gamma \mathcal{G}$ on the corresponding Bass-Serre trees, it is proved in \cite{MinasyanOsin} that $\Gamma \mathcal{G}$ is virtually cyclic or acylindrically hyperbolic if $\Gamma$ does not split as a join. \end{app}

-Theorem \ref{thm:MO} was generalised in \cite{ChatterjiMartin} to higher dimensional CAT(0) cube complexes which are ``barely'' hyperbolic, ie., which does not split as a Cartesian product (seeing this property as a hyperbolic behaviour is motivated by Theorem \ref{thm:CS}).
+Theorem \ref{thm:MO} was generalised in \cite{ChatterjiMartin} to higher dimensional CAT(0) cube complexes which are ``barely'' hyperbolic, i.e., which does not split as a Cartesian product (seeing this property as a hyperbolic behavior is motivated by Theorem \ref{thm:CS}).
 (An alternative proof of the next statement, based on Theorem \ref{thm:WPDcontracting}, can be found in \cite{MoiAcylHyp}.)

-\begin{thm} Let $G$ be a group acting essentially and non elementarily on an irreducible finite-dimensional CAT(0) cube complex.
+\begin{thm} Let $G$ be a group acting essentially and non-elementarily on an irreducible finite-dimensional CAT(0) cube complex.
 If there exist two hyperplanes whose stabilisers intersect along a finite subgroup, then $G$ contains a WPD element which skewers a pair of \"uber-separated hyperplanes.
 A fortiori, $G$ is acylindrically hyperbolic. \end{thm}

 Two hyperplanes $J_1$ and $J_2$ are \emph{\"uber-separated} if no hyperplane is transverse to both of them and if any two hyperplanes transverse to $J_1,J_2$ respectively must be disjoint.
 Notice that it follows from Theorem \ref{thm:contractingisom} that an isometry which skewers a pair of \"uber-separated hyperplanes must be contracting since two \"uber-separated hyperplanes are clearly well-separated.
 An interesting consequence of Theorem \ref{thm:CM1} is: